Annie Lennox: 2008–2009: The Annie Lennox Collection and departure from Sony

 Finishing out her contract with Sony BMG, Lennox released the compilation album The Annie Lennox Collection.
 Initially intended for release in September 2008, the release date was pushed back several months to allow Lennox to recuperate from a back injury.
 The compilation was eventually released in the US on 17 February 2009, and in the UK and Europe on 9 March 2009.
 Included on the track listing are songs from her four solo albums, one from the Bram Stoker's Dracula soundtrack, and two new songs.
 One of these is a cover of Ash's single, "Shining Light".
 The other is a cover of a song by the English band Keane, originally the B-side of their first single in 2000.
 Lennox renamed the song from its original title "Closer Now" to "Pattern of My Life".
 A limited 3-disc edition of the album included a DVD compilation featuring most of Lennox's solo videos since 1992, and also featured a second CD of rarer songs including a version of R.E.M.'s "Everybody Hurts" with Alicia Keys and Lennox's Oscar-winning "Into the West" from the third Lord of the Rings film.
 The album entered the UK Album Chart at No. 2 and remained in the top 10 for seven weeks.

 Lennox's recording contract with Sony BMG concluded with the release of Songs of Mass Destruction and the subsequent retrospective album The Collection, and much was made in the press in late 2007/early 2008 about the apparent animosity between Lennox and the record company.
 Lennox stated that while on a trip to South Africa in December 2007 to appear at the 46664 campaign in Johannesburg, the regional company office of the label failed to return phone calls and e-mails she made to them for three weeks, and had completely failed to promote the Sing project as planned.
 Upon her return to the UK, Lennox met with the head of Sony BMG UK, Ged Docherty, who was "mortified" by the problems she had encountered with the South African branch.
-However, the debacle (partly inflamed when Lennox's dissatisfaction with the South African office was made public on her blog) led to press reports falsely stating that she was being dropped by Sony BMG.
-The record company themselves quickly refuted the rumour stating that Lennox's contract with them had merely been fulfilled and that they hoped she would consider remaining with them.
+The debacle (partly inflamed by her blogging her dissatisfaction with the South African office) led to press reports that she was "dropped" by Sony BMG, which quickly clarified that their contract had been fulfilled and that it hoped she would consider signing a new one.
 The British tabloid, Daily Mirror, subsequently printed a retraction of its story about her being dropped by the label.